Scalingo/documentation/_posts/platform/deployment/2000-01-01-deployment-process.md

 application, they usually cover most use cases.

-However it may happen your application technology is not detected, or your application is using multiple stacks (ie. Python + NodeJS), both these cases are also covered.
+However it may happen your application technology is not detected, or your application is using multiple stacks (i.e. Python + Node.js), both these cases are also covered.

-As mentionned before buildpacks are open-source and other hosting providers are also using them to deploy applications, thus the developer community has developed a wide range of buildpacks for almost any kind of technology.
+As mentioned before buildpacks are open-source and other hosting providers are also using them to deploy applications, thus the developer community has developed a wide range of buildpacks for almost any kind of technology.
 The platform has been designed to be extended by community buildpacks, [learn how